Looking for a noise cancelling app for Windows? Read on for the 5 tried-and-tested noise cancelling apps currently available on Windows.

 Krisp uses a Deep Neural Network that’s trained to recognize and remove background noises, leaving only the clean human voice on the audio.
 The audio processing is done locally on the device, so your audio data stays secure.

-Krisp for Windows is already available, so give it a try and let us know what you think!
+Krisp for Windows is available, so give it a try and let us know what you think!

 2. SoliCall – best for phone calls